 Our compactor system houses our main collection.
 It is stored in 450 insect-resistant herbarium cases using a White Storage system.
 Funded by: The State of Louisiana.

-Founded in 1869, the Louisiana State University (LSU) Herbarium is the oldest collection of preserved plant specimens in the Gulf South and has the second largest collection of Louisiana plants.
-Originally composed entirely of specimens of vascular plants, it now also includes collections of lichens and fungi.
-In all, the LSU Herbarium contains ca. 180,000 specimens, with over 40,000 lichens (the largest lichen collection in the Gulf Region) and ca. 25,000 fungi (the second-largest collection of its kind in this region).More...
+Founded in 1869, the Shirley C. Tucker Herbarium at Louisiana State University is the oldest collection of preserved plant specimens in the Gulf South and is the second largest collection of Louisiana plants.
+Originally composed entirely of specimens of vascular plants, LSU's herbaria now also include fine collections of lichens and fungi, as well as bryophytes and algae.
+In all, the LSU Herbaria contain ca. 180,000 specimens, with over 40,000 lichens (the largest lichen collection in the Gulf Region) and ca. 25,000 fungi (the second-largest collection of its kind in this region).More...